OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 For more information about the JavaScript API for Office, see [Understanding the JavaScript API for Office](../../docs/develop/understanding-the-javascript-api-for-office.md) and the [JavaScript API for Office](../../reference/javascript-api-for-office.md) reference.

 The Word and Excel JavaScript APIs provide host-specific object models that you can use in an Office Add-in.
 These APIs provide access to well-known objects such as paragraphs and workbooks, which makes it easier to create an add-in for Word or Excel.
-To learn more about these APIs, see the [Word add-ins](../word/word-add-ins.md) and [Excel add-ins](../excel/excel-add-ins-javascript-programming-overview.md) overview topics.
+To learn more about these APIs, see the [Word add-ins](../word/word-add-ins-programming-overview.md) and [Excel add-ins](../excel/excel-add-ins-javascript-programming-overview.md) overview topics.

 ## Types of Office Add-ins

 You can create the following types of Office Add-ins:

-- Word, Excel and PowerPoint Add-ins that extend functionality
+- Word, Excel, and PowerPoint add-ins that extend functionality
-- Excel and PowerPoint Add-ins that create new objects
+- Excel and PowerPoint add-ins that create new objects
-- Outlook Add-ins that extend functionality
+- Outlook add-ins that extend functionality

-### Word, Excel and PowerPoint Add-ins that extend functionality
+### Word, Excel, and PowerPoint Add-ins that extend functionality
-You can **add new functionality** to Word, Excel, PowerPoint by registering your add-in using a [Taskpane Add-in manifest](../design/add-in-commands-for-excel-and-word-preview.md).
-This manifest supports **2 integration modes**:
+You can **add new functionality** to Word, Excel, or PowerPoint by registering your add-in using a [task pane add-in manifest](../design/add-in-commands-for-excel-and-word-preview.md).
+This manifest supports **two integration modes**:

+- Add-in commands
+- Insertable task panes

-####Add-in Commands
+####Add-in commands
 Use add-in commands to extend the user interface of Office for Windows Desktop and Office Online.
-For example, you can add **buttons for your add-ins on the Ribbon** or selected contextual menus allowing users to easily access their add-ins within Office.
-Commands buttons can launch the different actions such as **showing a pane (or multiple panes) with a custom HTML** or **execute a JavaScript function**.
+For example, you can add **buttons for your add-ins on the ribbon** or selected contextual menus, allowing users to easily access their add-ins within Office.
+Command buttons can launch the different actions such as **showing a pane (or multiple panes) with a custom HTML** or **executing a JavaScript function**.
 We recommend that you [watch this Channel9 video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/316) for a deeper overview of this feature.

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)